venkyy8/Terraform/Backend-or-StateFile-mnmt/README.md

 > we can check the state locking how it works.

-> if multiple user try to work on same time it wont allow.
+> Terraform prevents multiple users from working on the same state file concurrently.

 ![AWS S3 Screenshot](images/statelocking-2.png)